zavalyshyn/zavalyshyn.github.io/_posts/2022-08-26-spotify-has-a-problem.markdown

 <!-- ![A screenshot showing a weird track in Spotify playlist](/assets/2022/08/revvv.png 'A shitty track suggestion') -->

-{% include image.html file="/assets/2022/08/track.png" description="A shitty track suggestion." %}
+{% include image.html file="/assets/2022/08/track.png" description="Revvv by Veeh K, Sonya Belousova and Cleo Sol." %}

 ## Who the fuck is Veeh K?